NavdeepBrar03/LinuxAssignment3/Assignment3.md

      - `/root/.ssh`: Source directory (root's SSH configuration).
      - `/home/[username]/`: Destination directory.

-     - **Purpose**: To copy SSH configuration from root to the new user.
+     ### Purpose: To copy SSH configuration from root to the new user.

 2. **Change ownership of the copied `.ssh` directory:**
    - Change ownership with: